Visitors to the Negev and farm guests are welcome to take an illustrated map and tour the area.

 There are two routes in the park that are marked in red and green that appear on the attached map.
 We recommend taking the longer route that leads to several groups of rock engravings.

-The end of the route joins a dirt road that continues to Salem Al Wadj's Tent, where you can stop to enjoy a cup of Bedouin tea, pita bread with goat cheese, or a light meal.
+where you can stop to enjoy a cup of Bedouin tea, pita bread with goat cheese, or a light meal.

 After you leave the tent walk back a short distance along the dirt road.
 Continue on the road alongside the electric poles until you reach the dirt road that you crossed when you left the farm.